Frederick Stephens (British Army officer): Military career

 Following the end of the Second World War, Stephens was a general staff officer until March 1948 when he once again took command of the 1st Battalion, The Rifle Brigade.
 From 1950 to 1952 he was Commanding Officer of the 31st Infantry Brigade before serving as commander of British Forces in Berlin until 1954.
 Stephens served in the Suez Crisis during which he was Commander, Port Said Base and was Mentioned in Dispatches.
 Between August 1956 and February 1957 Stephens was posted to Southern Command.
 From 1957 to 1959 he was an Aide-de-Camp to Elizabeth II and he was invested as a Commander of the Order of the British Empire in June 1959.
 He retired from the Army on 29 June 1959.

 On 25 July 1936 he married Esmé Mackenzie Churchill (1908–1987), second daughter of Colonel Mackenzie Churchill.
 They had one son and one daughter.
+Frederick Stephens is buried in the churchyard of St. Lawrence church, Lechlade, Gloucestershire.